crew102/reprexpy/README.md

 #> requests==2.19.1
 ```

-## Render Sphinx code examples
+## Render code examples for docstrings

-Creating code examples to insert into Sphinx docs is a breeze with `reprex()`.
+Creating code examples to insert into docstrings is a breeze with `reprex()`.
 For example, let's say you want to include an example for the following function:

 ```python
 def are_dogs_awesome():